-For more information about community service, please access the contact details from the website www.doh.gov.za.
+For more information about community service, please access the contact details from the website https://icspinfo.dhmis.org/.

-Note: If the employer has agreed to pay for any applicant's registration fee, it still remains the responsibility of the applicant to ensure that payment is made on time.
+Note: If the employer has agreed to pay for any applicant's registration fee, it remains the responsibility of the applicant to ensure that payment is made on time.
 If not, the registration date or the pre-registration period will be affected.